Tangram-Vision/Bolster/README.md

 program.
 To use the configuration file with bolster, either:

 - Place the configuration file at `~/.config/tangram_vision/bolster.toml`
-- Use the `--config path/to/bolster.toml` flag
+- Or use the `--config path/to/bolster.toml` flag

 ## Commands